 There are plenty of products on the market designed to make moving and handling bulky items easier from shoulder dollies, available for less than $100 to powerful electric stair climbing dollies costing $2,000 or more.
 The option you choose will depend on the specific circumstances of your move.

 For items of around 750 pounds or less, a shoulder dolly could be sufficient.
 These are designed to take the strain from the arms and back and distribute an item’s weight between the legs and shoulders of the two people doing the lifting.
+You must be wondering how to use moving straps on stairs?
+These shoulder dollies also help you move boxes up stairs.

 An example of this wonderfully simple invention is the Shoulderdolly® lifting system.